chriscamicas/abl-tmlanguage/README.md

 The main file is abl.tmLanguage.json so contributors should hand-modify this file.

 ## Tests
-Test are run from the root folder
+Tests are run from the root folder
 ```
 npm install
 npm test